gogeterobert/dcpl_integration/README.md

 ## Questions:

-1. How would I tackle object manipulation? ex: assign a value to a property.
+1. How would I tackle modeling the change of state for objects? ex: assign a value to a property.
 Through a reference?
-note: how does eflint do it? defined as a fact? maybe:
+note: how does eflint do it?
+Seems to declare a new object:
 Fact return-date Identified by book * time

 2. For now all requests return 200, given that returning 401 would be fobidding